heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 Multiple feeds may be concurrently operational on an AsterixDB cluster, each competing for resources (CPU cycles, network bandwidth, disk IO) to maintain pace with their respective data sources.
-A data management system must be able to manage a set of concurrent feeds and make dynamic decisions related to the allocation of resources, resolving resource bottlenecks and the handling of failures.
+As a data management system, AsterixDB is able to manage a set of concurrent feeds and make dynamic decisions related to the allocation of resources, resolving resource bottlenecks and the handling of failures.
-Each feed has its own set of constraints, influenced largely by the nature of its data source and the application(s) that intend to consume and process the ingested data.
+Each feed has its own set of constraints, influenced largely by the nature of its data source and the applications that intend to consume and process the ingested data.
 Consider an application that intends to discover the trending topics on Twitter by analyzing the ProcessedTwitterFeed feed.
 Losing a few tweets may be